nathanpuri/website/src/pages/path.md

   Common Preliminaries

-          - Four Thoughts that Turn the Mind Toward Dharma
+          - Four Thoughts that Turn the Mind

           - Integrating with the Result

   Uncommon Preliminaries